 "The only way to do great work is to love what you do". - Steve Jobs

 Pip Dot Creative Art classes encourage freedom of expression and put the focus on the process, rather than the end result.
 In this way children can relax, enjoy their art and celebrate their work.

 At Pip Dot we believe there are no rules in art; if you want to paint the sky black, the trees blue, and the water yellow with pink spots, then that's okay!
 There's no such thing as a mistake.
 Art is a journey, let’s make it a fun one!

-At Pip Dot, children of mixed ages (3-5, 5-11 and 12+ years) engage in art activities together – this is something we hav always done and it works amazingly well.
+At Pip Dot, children of mixed ages: 3-5 year olds (preschool) and 5-12 years (school aged) engage in art activities together – this is something we have always done and it works amazingly well.
 The younger children are motivated by the older children while the older children assist the younger ones.

 At Pip Dot, your child will experience and develop the following:

 Focus and attention to detail

 Understanding of the importance of process rather than the end product

 How to complete a task on time or to plan for a task that goes beyond one session

 Enhanced creativity – how to turn nothing into something, an idea into reality